Thursday, April 15, 2021

 This website uses affiliate links.
 As an affiliate and Amazon Associate, I earn from qualifying purchases, which means I make a small commission when you use these links, at no additional cost to you.

 Many hyperlexic kids need support with writing assignments.
-Here's how to help kids with writing.
+Here's how to help hyperlexic kids with writing.

 There are many language skills that hyperlexic kids need extra support with and one particular area that requires attention is expressive language.
 Both spoken and written.

-So given their challenges with expressive language, it's really not surprising that many hyperlexic kids need support when it comes to writing activities and school writing assignments.
+Given their challenges with expressive language, it's really not surprising that many hyperlexic kids need support when it comes to writing activities, expressive or creative writing, and school writing assignments.

 For many years, writing's been an area of struggle here for us too, so you're not alone.

-So let's talk about hyperlexia and writing skills and what you can do to help.
+So, let's talk about hyperlexia and writing assignments and what you can do to help.

 How to help hyperlexic kids with writing